Central England / Midlands

 These are general websites which have details of some accessible places or walks that may or may not be listed on our County pages.

 A collection of 2km and 5km walks all over Birmingham - Many of the routes are accessible for those with a disability or for families with pushchairs.

 Access Peak Project - "Access Peak is a series of videos showing how wheelchair users and people with other mobility problems can enjoy the Peak District."

-Cotswolds AONB (walks on wheels) - Walks on Wheels is a series of fifteen short routes throughout the Cotswolds AONB that can be explored by users of wheelchairs, power scooters and children's buggies.
+Cotswolds AONB (walks on wheels) - Walks on Wheels is a series of 8 short routes throughout the Cotswolds AONB that can be explored by users of wheelchairs, power scooters and children's buggies.

 Derbyshire Wildlife Trust - interactive map showing 'accessible' reserves